Grand Theft Auto: Episodes from Liberty City

 “There's a lot of replay value and so much to do afterwards if you have the time to mod.”

-“The downside is there's not much replayability after completing the storyline; the same repetition of drug wars missions and the base jumping side missions will cause so much grief if you intend to achieve 100% game completion.”
+“The downside is there's not much replayability after completing the storyline; the same repetition of drug wars missions and the base jumping side missions will cause so much grief if you intend to achieve a 100% game completion.”

 “Oh yes, the episode itself is not as long as the original game, which is kind of disappointing, especially since these episodes are playable stand-alone.”

-“I wasn't a huge fan of the whole percentage system in the Gay Tony missions, although I'm sure some players will love it for the replay value.”
+“I wasn't a huge fan of the whole percentage system in the Gay Tony missions; although I'm sure some players will love it for the replay value.”

-- grinding7 mentions
+- grinding14 mentions

-- 29 % positive mentions
+- 21 % positive mentions

-- 14 % neutral mentions
+- 21 % neutral mentions

 - 57 % negative mentions

-“It can be a bit grindy sometimes.”
+“It can be a bit grindy sometimes, but it's part of the experience.”

 “You'll need a second life for grinding.”

-- emotional5 mentions
+- emotional10 mentions

 - 80 % positive mentions